5 Most Effective Powerbait Rigs For Multiple Methods

 A hook that is too big stands out like a sore thumb.
 Sure, a small hook is less likely to be seen by the trout, but a hook that is too small does not penetrate and hold onto the fish well.

-Rigging Your Powerbait On Hook
+Rigging Powerbait On Hook

-Unfortunately, many of the Powerbait rigs I’ve seen promoted online are rigged wrong and they limit hookups.
+Unfortunately, many of the Powerbait fishing rigs I’ve seen promoted online are rigged wrong and they limit hookups.

-I will tell you this from many years of experience and plenty of trial and error.
 You must not cover the hook point.
 And you must not fill in the hook gap!!

 Leader Size For Powerbait Setups